p-org/P/Docs/docs/tutorial/clientserver.md

     - ([L50 - L74](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/Server.p#L50-L74)) &rarr; Declares the `Database` machine.
 The Database machine acts as a helper service for the Bank server and stores the bank balance for each account.
 There are two API's or functions to interact with the Database: ReadBankBalance and UpdateBankBalance.
 These functions are implemented as global functions in P ([L76 - L92](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/Server.p#L76-L92)).

 - [AbstractBankServer.p](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/AbstractBankServer.p): Implements the AbstractBankServer state machine that provides a simplified abstraction that unifies the BankServer and Database machines.
-We will demonstrate how one can replace the complex bank service (consisting of two interacting components, the BankServer and the Database) by its abstraction when testing the client application.
+We will demonstrate how one can replace the complex bank service (consisting of two interacting components, the BankServer and the Database) by its abstraction when checking the client application.

 ??? tip "[Expand]: Let's walk through AbstractBankServer.p"
     - ([L12 - L37](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/AbstractBankServer.p#L12-L37)) &rarr; Declares an abstraction of the BankServer machine.
 The `AbstractBankServer` provides an implementation of the Bank where